nenosinc/iCloudDocumentSync/README.md

     }

 ## Syncing Documents
+To get iCloud Sync to initialize for the first time, and continue to update when there are changes please follow these steps (same as steps three and four of the integration process):
+1. Add the iCloud class to the top of the header of all the files that import "iCloud.h": `@class iCloud`
+2. Call `[[iCloud alloc] init];` to start syncing with iCloud for the first time and in the future.
  iCloud Document Sync will automatically sync all documents stored in the documents folder whenever there are changes in those documents.
-When things do change, the following delegate method will be called and will return an NSMutableArray of all the files that are now stored both in iCloud and locally.
+When something changes the following delegate method will be called and will return an NSMutableArray of all the files that are stored in iCloud.
 Here's the method (it's the only required one):

     - (void)fileList:(NSMutableArray *)files

+Known Problem:  When syncing with iCloud, the `fileList` delegate method does not get called on the actual delegate, only in the delegates class.

 ## Saving Documents
-Documents can be saved / uploaded / moved to iCloud by using the following line: `[iCloud createDocumentWithData:NSDATA withName:@"DOCUMENT_NAME" withDelegate:self];`.
+Documents can be created and then moved / saved to iCloud by using the following line: `[iCloud createDocumentWithData:NSDATA withName:@"DOCUMENT_NAME" withDelegate:self];`.
 Make sure to replace NSDATA with your own NSData, and make sure to replace DOCUMENT_NAME with your own document name.
 All documents are saved to the local documents directory inside of your application's sandbox / directory and then uploaded to your application's iCloud folder and placed in a directory titled "Documents".

 ## Removing Documents
 Documents can be deleted from iCloud and the local documents directory by using the following line: `[iCloud removeDocumentWithName:@"DOCUMENT_NAME" withDelegate:self];`.
 Make sure to replace DOCUMENT_NAME with the name of a document that exists in both iCloud and the local directory.
 If it only exists in one location, it will only be deleted from that location.